pillar-markup/pillar/README.md

 Please note that chapter on "Pharo a web Perspective" is obsolete since it refers to Pharo 60.

 ## History
+- 8.2.3 remove temporary PRMicrodownWriter (since it was ported to MicrodownV2)
 - 8.2.2
--- cache table of contents to avoid quadratic search -- Ready for P10 SubOsProcess 1.4, ifError:
+-- cache table of contents to avoid quadratic search -- Ready for P10 SubOSProcess 1.4, ifError:
 - 8.2.1 remove pillar before loading
 - 8.2.0 Change microdownDev to Microdown 1.0.0
 - 8.0.15